MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/core-powershell/console/PowerShell.exe-Command-Line-Help.md

 Starts the specified version of PowerShell.
 The version that you specify must be installed on the system.
 If PowerShell 3.0 is installed on the computer, valid values are "2.0" and "3.0".
 The default value is "3.0".

-If PowerShell 3.0 is not installed, the only valid value is "2.0".
+If PowerShell 3.0 isn't installed, the only valid value is "2.0".
 Other values are ignored.

-For more information, see "[Installing Windows PowerShell](../../setup/installing-windows-powershell.md)".
+For more information, see [Installing Windows PowerShell](../../setup/installing-windows-powershell.md).

 ### -WindowStyle <Window style>

 Sets the window style for the session.
-Valid values are Normal, Minimized, Maximized and Hidden.
+Valid values are Normal, Minimized, Maximized, and Hidden.

 ### -Command

-Executes the specified commands (and any parameters) as though they were typed at the PowerShell command prompt, and then exits, unless the NoExit parameter is specified.
+Executes the specified commands (with any parameters) as though they were typed at the PowerShell command prompt.
+After execution, PowerShell exits unless the `-NoExit` parameter is specified.
-Essentially, any text after `-Command` is sent as a single command line to PowerShell (this is different from how `-File` handles parameters sent to a script).
+Any text after `-Command` is sent as a single command line to PowerShell.
+This is different from how `-File` handles parameters sent to a script.

 The value of Command can be "-", a string. or a script block.
 If the value of Command is "-", the command text is read from standard input.